Happy (manga character): In Edens Zero

 Together, Happy and Rebecca manage an account called "Aoneko Channel" on the online video platform B-Cube, with the pair's goal being to obtain one million subscribers by uploading videos of different planets they visit as members of Shooting Starlight, an adventurers' guild.
-Shortly into the series, Happy and Rebecca join the crew of the titular warship Edens Zero, captained by male protagonist Shiki Granbell, to search for the cosmic goddess Mother as a way to achieve their goal.
+Shortly into the series, Happy and Rebecca join the crew of the titular warship Edens Zero, captained by Shiki Granbell, to search for the cosmic goddess Mother as a way to achieve their goal.

+As with most of the cast, multiple versions of Happy appear throughout the story's multiverse setting; one version in Universe 1 is permanently separated from Rebecca and sold to a junk shop by the crime lord Drakken Joe, and another version from Universe 2 perishes in an antimatter explosion that the crew survives in Universe 3.
+Immediately before the final story arc, the crew activates their ship's time travel function, Etherion, which imparts their memories onto their past selves in Universe Zero, the convergence point of all universes.
+In this world, Happy avoids the traffic accident that leads to his mechanization, remaining flesh and blood but losing all of his previous abilities as a result.